-Cussonia arborea is small to medium sized deciduous tree up to 43 feet (13 m) tall.
-The bark is rough, corky and pale brown.
-The leaves are digitate or palmate with 5 to 9 ovate-elliptic leaflets with up to 20 inches (50 cm) long petioles.
-The flowers small, borne in terminal clusters of slender spikes up to 20 inches (50 cm) long.
-The fruits are borne along the elongated spikes, spherical, up to 0.2 inch (0.5 cm) in diameter, thinly fleshy and purple when ripe.
+Cussonia arborea is a deciduous tree that grows up to 43 feet (13 m) tall.
+The bark is rough, corky, and pale brown.
+The leaves are digitate or palmate with 5 to 9 ovate-elliptic leaflets and up to 20 inches (50 cm) long petioles.
+Flowers are small and borne in terminal clusters on slender, up to 20 inches (50 cm) long spikes.
+The fruits are spherical, up to 0.2 inches (0.5 cm) in diameter, thinly fleshy, purple when ripe, and borne along the elongated spikes.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 Cussonia is easy to grow from seed and does not require much care.
 Most species are drought tolerant and prefer a sunny spot to grow.
 Protect them from frost and grow in well-drained and slightly rich soil.
 These plants can handle an occasional mild frost, but a chill will make the leaves fall off.
 Water regularly.

 All the members of this genus form a swollen stem base beneath the ground, and care must be taken not to damage this when planting out.